-If you are receiving disability benefits from your insurer because you have suffered a disabling injury or illness, the benefits can provide the financial support that you need to pay your bills and maintain your family’s standard of living.
+If you are receiving long term disability benefits from your insurer because you have suffered a disabling injury or illness, the benefits can provide the financial support that you need to pay your bills and maintain your family’s standard of living.
 Recipients of proceeds from a long-term disability policy should have a basic understanding of how disability insurance carriers function.
 The insurance company has actuaries that carefully analyze the probability of you experiencing a disability and establish your premium based on this probability.
 This careful calculation of the odds means that premiums are set across a large number of policies at a level where the insurer will generate a profit that can be invested to yield a return that creates additional profits.
 If the insurer can avoid paying valid claims or pay less than the actual value of the claims, this significantly increases the insurer’s profits.

 Even if your insurance carrier begins paying disability benefits, the insurer will still investigate to develop evidence supporting the discontinuation of benefits based on the insurer’s profit model.
-Our Miami insurance claims law firm has represented many policyholders who have received disability payments for a number of years only to have the payments terminated.

-While the list of strategies used by insurance companies to stop paying disability benefits is lengthy, we have provided a few common examples:
+While the list of strategies used by insurance companies to stop paying disability insurance benefits is lengthy, we have provided a few common examples:

 Surveillance of an Insured

-The insurance company often hires a private investigator to conduct video surveillance of disability claimants.
+The insurance company often hires a private investigator to conduct video surveillance of disability insurance claimants.
 Prior to the investigator initiating surveillance, an insured is required to complete a questionnaire that asks about all of an insured’s daily activities.
 The activity observed during the video surveillance will be compared with the answers on the questionnaire.
 If the activities do not precisely match, the insurer will attempt to use the discrepancy against the insured.